juliarcha/putty-ssh-auth-docs/explanation.md

 4. **Proof**: Your PuTTY client uses the private key stored on your computer to successfully decrypt the challenge.
 5. **Validation**: PuTTY sends the decrypted answer back to the server, which confirms that the answer is correct.
 Since only the bearer of the private key could have decrypted the message, it grants access.

-The entire process happens in a fraction of a second, but the most concept to understand is that your private key — the secret of your identity — **never travels across the network**.
+The entire process happens in a fraction of a second, but the most important concept to understand is that your private key — the secret of your identity — **never travels across the network**.

 ## Benefits